Bomberman World: Special Mode

 This mode allows the player to play a special level with a predetermined amount of time to complete (only options are two-minutes and five-minutes), as well picking a selection of items to start with.
 There are three selections, each containing three different items, or amounts of a certain item.
 The object of the Special Mode is to rack up as many points as possible, done best by defeating numerous enemies within the same blast of a bomb, and picking up letters.
 Defeating the Boss at the end of the level yields a large number of bonus points.
 The game is over once the player dies, or defeats the boss.

 When a game ends, the player is ranked on the number of points they acquired before they lost or won.
 Higher points will result in a positive ranking (like Good Bomber) and low points will result in a negative ranking (like Worst Bomber).
 It is unclear whether or not the rankings have anything to do with the game (because there is no High-Score board) other than being a self-accomplishment for the player to achieve the best ranking possible.

 Development

 Bomberman World was shown at the September 1997 Tokyo Game Show under the title PlayStation Bomberman.

 Reception

-Man!ac gave the game a score of 75/100.

-Extreme Playstation gave the game an 83 of 100.
+According to Famitsu, Bomberman World sold over 76,801 copies in its first week on the market and sold approximately 217,101 copies during its lifetime in Japan.
+The game received an average reception from critics, holding a rating of 63.40% based on five reviews according to review aggregator website GameRankings.
+Both Dengeki PlayStation reviewers found the multiplayer mode exciting, but noted that the viewpoint made it difficult to judge distances and led to repeated mistakes, particularly in boss battles.
+They also said that the single-player mode was monotonous and commented that the previous installments were better.
+GamePro's Francis Mao praised the game's responsive controls, soundscapes, and crisp graphics, but felt that the angled perspective was not as effective as the direct camera view and that some backgrounds were too detailed to follow the on-screen action.